MarekMaziarz/Zipf-s-Meaning-Frequency-Law/README.md

 # Zipf-s-Meaning-Frequency-Law
-Please read the following licence informations:
+Please read the following licence information:

 The presented data were obtained through merging information from corpora and wordnets.
 The are published under open licences.